Quantum-geometric contribution to the Bogoliubov modes in a two-band Bose-Einstein condensate: Conclusion

-As a nontrivial example, let's consider a square lattice, and describe it with a unit cell that contains a two-point basis.
-Then its single-particle problem is characterized by $ d_\mathbf{q}^x = -2t[\cos(q_x a) + \cos(q_y a)] $ and $ d_\mathbf{q}^y = d_\mathbf{q}^z = d_\mathbf{q}^0 = 0. $ In this case Eq.~(\ref{eqn:eBH}) reproduces the known result~\cite{danshita09} in the reduced Brillouin zone, i.e., in a square region bounded by $|q_x| + |q_y| = \pi/a$ since the lattice period is doubled in both $x$ and $y$ directions.
+As a nontrivial example, let's consider a square lattice with lattice spacing $a$, and describe it with a unit cell that contains a two-point basis, i.e., treat it like a bipartite checkerboard lattice.
+Then its single-particle spectrum is characterized by $ d_\mathbf{k}^x = -2t[\cos(k_x a) + \cos(k_y a)] $ and $ d_\mathbf{k}^y = d_\mathbf{k}^z = d_\mathbf{k}^0 = 0. $ In this case Eq.~(\ref{eqn:eBH}) reproduces the known result~\cite{danshita09} in the reduced Brillouin zone, i.e., in a square region bounded by $|k_x| + |k_y| = \pi/a$ since the lattice period is doubled in both $x$ and $y$ directions, in which $\varphi_\mathbf{k} = \pi$ for every $\mathbf{k}$.
 Note that their condensate filling is defined per lattice site, i.e., $n_0 = 2\nu$.
 Thus our projected Hamiltonian and its Bogoliubov theory is quantitatively accurate in describing the low-energy physics.
 Furthermore it can be shown (for sufficiently large $V$) that Eq.~(\ref{eqn:eBH}) develops a roton minimum at the edges of the reduced Brillouin zone.
-Then by setting, e.g., $ (\partial^2 E_{-,\mathbf{q}} / \partial q_x^2)_{\mathbf{q}=(0,\pi/a)} \ge 0 $ at one of the corners, we find that the roton minimum occurs if $ n_0 (4V-U) \ge 8t. $ This condition coincides precisely with the threshold for the dynamical instability which signals the superfluid-to-supersolid phase transition~\cite{danshita09}.
+Then by setting, e.g., $ (\partial^2 E_{-,\mathbf{q}} / \partial q_x^2)_{\mathbf{q}=(0,\pi/a)} \ge 0 $ at one of the corners, we find that the roton minimum occurs if $ n_0 (\mathcal{V}-\mathcal{U}) \ge 8t. $ This condition coincides precisely with the threshold for the dynamical instability which signals the superfluid-to-supersolid phase transition~\cite{danshita09}.